 RECOGNITION OF FOREIGN DIVORCE IN THE PHILIPPINES: WHAT YOU NEED TO KNOW

-This article is written by PracticeForte foreign affiliate member Apolinario L. Caymo II
+By PracticeForte foreign affiliate member Apolinario L. Caymo II

 Many Filipinos divorced abroad make the mistake of remarrying without first going through the formalities required by Philippine law.
 While a divorce abroad dissolves that marriage in that country, this does not mean that the Filipino/Filipina divorcee automatically has the right to marry again under Philippine law.
 To avoid future inconveniences for divorced Philippine citizens, LEGAL One tackles the most common questions about judicial recognition of foreign divorce decrees.